דלג לתוכן הראשי

 Advantages of Telomere Length Test:

-- Simplicity: A simple blood test, no special preparation needed.
+• Simplicity of execution: A simple blood test, no special preparation needed.

-What Can Be Learned from a Telomere Length Test?
+What can be learned from a Telomere Length Test?

 A telomere length test can provide a lot of information about a person's health status and their risk for chronic diseases and aging processes.